Workplace Injury Lawyers

 - Owed the victim a duty of case.
 Employers have an understood duty of care.
 It is an employers job to ensure that employees are safe when on the premises or using equipment.

 - Breached the duty of care.
 After the duty of care is established, it must be proven that the employer somehow violated that care.
 Your attorney can prove a breach of duty if the act that led to your injury was something a reasonable person would have noticed.

 - An injury actually occurred.
 In order to move forward with a case, workplace injuries should be measurable.
 This can be a loss of life, limb or any other physical injuries that occurred on the job.
 In some cases, emotional or psychological trauma can be considered when establishing a victim’s injuries.

 - The injury was the result of the employer negligence.
 Simply, an employer must maintain proper safety measures to prevent injuries.
 By contacting a Carlson Law Firm workplace injury lawyer, we can help you establish an employer’s negligence.

 An injury in the workplace can have serious lasting effects on the quality of your life.
-Depending on the severity of the injury, you can end up with lifelong pain.
+Depending on the severity of the injury, you can end up with lifelong pain and lost income.
 It is important to know what to do in the event of an injury to protect your rights from being trampled.

-- Report your injury to a supervisor as soon as possible
+- Report your injury to a supervisor as soon as possible, in writing if possible.

 - Do not give a formal statement, sign any paperwork or accept any money from the company (besides your normal paycheck) prior to speaking with an experienced workplace injury lawyer.